-Museums have recently become a hallmark topic in the teaching of architecture, as many architecture schools tend to include several museum projects in their design studio curricula, and that shouldn’t surprise anyone since we live in an age of the museum as a paradigmatic architectural and cultural enterprise.
+Museums have become a hallmark topic in the teaching of architecture, as many architecture schools tend to include several museum projects in their design studio curricula, and that shouldn’t surprise anyone since we live in an age of the museum as a paradigmatic architectural and cultural enterprise.

 With the increasing popularity of critical writing, social media and blogging, writing criticism about museums tends to be one of the most recurrent topics in the scheme of environmental design publications, both digital and hardcopy.

 In her book “Writing About Architecture: Mastering the Language of Buildings and Cities,” Alexandra Lange exposes this phenomenon of museums as landmarks of singularity in the architecture production of our times “...growing ever weirder, one-upping each other with spiky or spongy shapes, outrageous transparency or luxurious amenities” and obviously as signature pieces for “starchitects.”